 You can also do this via the Self Assessment service in your HMRC account.

-Many couples overlook to check if they claim for this.
-Although this is not a significant amount, it is worth a claim for if you qualify.
-If you are not sure how to go about this after reading the above, please speak to your accountant.
+Many couples overlook to check if they claim for the UK Marriage Allowances.
+Although this is not a significant amount, it is worth claiming for if you qualify.
+If you are not sure how to go about this after reading the above, please take the time to speak to your accountant.

 If you have had several employments previously in your working life, and you have pension schemes dotted around from these jobs, something that you may be interested in is pension consolidation.